Augmentedjs/next-core-model/README.md

 ### size

-Collection.size - returns the size of the collection
+size - returns the size of the collection

 Returns **[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** returns the size of the collection